Coastal Code, Horses & Dogs

-- The use of barbeques, fires or stoves is prohibited.
+- The use of barbeques, fires, stoves and sky lanterns are prohibited.

-- Reduce erosion by keeping to paths and established routes.
+- Reduce erosion by keeping to paths and established paths.

 - Avoid disturbing birds and other animals.
 Birds that live on the beach are particularly at risk.